 | DCAM | 378,200 | 5,000 | 1.3221% |

-The survival data presents notable differences across mint types.
-Among business strike coins, San Francisco pieces maintain the highest preservation rate at 0.0628%, as collectors recognized the historical significance of these final “S” mint wheat pennies.
+Among business strike coins, San Francisco pieces maintain the highest preservation rate at 0.0628%, because collectors recognized the historical importance of these final “S” mint wheat pennies and pulled them from circulation immediately.

-Proof coins naturally demonstrate exceptional survival at 42.31%, reflecting their collector-focused production.
-Within proof varieties, Cameo (CAM) examples show a 10.58% survival rate, while Deep Cameo (DCAM) varieties demonstrate the lowest preservation rate at 1.32%.
+Proof coins show exceptional survival at 42.31%, reflecting their collector-focused production.
+Within proof varieties, Cameo (CAM) examples show a 10.58% survival rate, while Deep Cameo (DCAM) varieties demonstrate the lowest preservation rate at just 1.32%.

 The Easy Way to Know Your 1955 Wheat Penny Value